Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Methods

 \section{Methods}

 We explain the present method in a two-dimensional space that spans over $ 0 \le x \le L_x$ and $ 0 \le y \le L_y$.
-The space is discretized by a grid, and its boundaries are periodic.
+The space is discretized by numbers of grids ($M_x$, $M_y$), and its boundaries are periodic.
 We set $\hbar = c = 1$ in the following formulations for a notational simplicity.